TClark000/fund-matching-pytest/README.md

 ```

 Run pytest:

 ```pytest -v``` or ```python3 -m pytest -v```

 Run pytest with --cov:

 ```python -m pytest -v --cov-report term-missing --cov=.```

-## Objectives

-* Correctly interpret the instructions
-* Produce the correct output
-* Be easy for other developers to understand
-* Use appropriate approaches and tools
-* Handle errors gracefully

 ## Things to Do
 * Add more tests